ssbc/ssb-meta-feeds-migration-spec/README.md

 - The *network identity* will for now be the classic ID.
 When the [network identity spec] is implemented there can be multiple identities all tying back to the same metafeed.
-Note that this might cause connection problems with older clients, so shoule only be implemented at such a time when a majority of the network supports metafeeds.
+Note that this might cause connection problems with older clients, so should only be implemented at such a time when a majority of the network supports metafeeds.
 - Mentions should for now also still use the classic ID.